Updates & Common Dining Questions

 If you would like to downgrade your meal plan, you have until Friday, Feb 5, 2021, to make this change.
 Please fill out our change your plan online form.
 Meal plan changes will be updated on your ID card within 24 hours, or on the next business day if submitted during the weekend.
 Your updated meal plan charge will be reflected within 5-7 business days on your Fee Bill.

-Q: What dining halls and retail locations will be open this spring?
+Q: What dining halls and retail locations will be open for Fall 2021?

 Q: Why are only certain dining halls open?